The Earthquake in Chile: Synopsis

-That afternoon, a service is to be held at the lone surviving church in Santiago and the party, aside from Donna Elvira and her father Don Pedro, decides to attend.
-Donna Elvira appears to fear for Josephe's and Jeronimo's safety but Don Pedro feels that Donna Elvira's fears are misplaced.
+That afternoon, a service is to be held at the lone surviving church in Santiago and the party, aside from Donna Elvira, her father Don Pedro and Donna Isabel, decides to attend.
+Donna Elvira appears to fear for Josephe's and Jeronimo's safety but Don Fernando feels that Donna Elvira's fears are misplaced.
 They attend the service.

 The sermon compares the earthquake to God's destruction of Sodom and Gomorrah and speaks specifically of Josephe and Jeronimo's sin.
 Donna Constanza, Don Fernando's sister in law, recognizes the danger, but before the party can make their escape, someone calls out, identifying Josephe as the adulteress and accusing Don Fernando of being Jeronimo.

 Josephe, who is holding Don Fernando's son Juan is grabbed by the crowd.
 The crowd assumes Juan is Josephe's baby.
 Don Fernando identifies himself and attempts to rescue Josephe.
 A naval officer, Don Alonzo, identifies Don Fernando but hesitates when a cobbler asks about Josephe.
 Josephe gives Juan and Phillip, who was being held by Jeronimo, to Don Fernando and tells him to leave and save the children, but he refuses and borrows Don Alonzo's sword.
 The crowd allows them to leave, and just as they think it's safe to enter the courtyard, a man claims that he is Jeronimo's father and clubs Jeronimo over the head.
 Donna Constanza, who had been walking with Jeronimo, runs to Don Alonzo, but is mistaken for Josephe and is also clubbed to death.
 Seeing this, Josephe gives herself up to the crowd and is clubbed by the cobbler, Master Pedrillo.
 Don Fernando defends the children with his sword but eventually his son, Juan, is torn from his grasp and bashed against a pillar.